paultopia/stray-cites/README.md

 Also should strip out "Moreover," and "However," which may well have the "Real word [and,&] Ref" format.
 That's a preprocessing step.
 No reason I can't do the same with "And," and "But," too just to make sure.

+while I'm stripping things out, might make sense to also strip out all ' von ' and ' van ' and ' de ' and any other little uncapitalized name stems surrounded by spaces.  (also strip out the ones with my foreign character placeholder in the middle, after preprocessing, to catch umlats and such.)